ethanbonin/ethanbonin/README.md

 [Next.JS](https://nextjs.org) was awesome for this too.
 It will not compile / export if you do not take care of all your warnings and errors before hand!

 Lastly, when using a linter, it's important to keep on task before pushing up commits.
 SOMETIMES you can forget to `lint` your code before you push.
 That is why I use [pre-commit](https://pre-commit.com) for running commands before I commit any of my work.
-So before I actually "git add .", it runs a lint for me to ensure that I have fixed all issues first!
+So before I actually `git commit -m`, it runs a lint for me to ensure that I have fixed all issues first!

 ## CI / CD